 Bulletin #2172, Raspberry and Blackberry Varieties for Maine

-For details on growing methods, please consult University of Maine Cooperative Extension bulletin #2066, Growing Raspberries and Blackberries.
+For details on growing methods, please consult University of Maine Cooperative Extension Bulletin #2066, Growing Raspberries and Blackberries.

 Types of Brambles

 Nearly all summer-bearing varieties of red raspberries will suffer bud damage when temperatures drop below -20°F. Everbearing types are often mowed to the ground every spring, so sensitivity to cold temperatures is less important.
 However, in northern Maine, the growing season may not be long enough to ripen their fall crop.
 The variety ‘Heritage,’ for example, may bear the fall primocane (or first-year cane) crop too late to avoid frost injury in northern sites.
-These areas must be planted with earlier ripening varieties such as ‘Polana’ or ‘Autumn Bliss.’
+These areas must be planted with earlier ripening varieties such as ‘Polana’ or ‘Joan J.’

-The variety you choose will affect the length of your harvest season.
-If you select an early ripening variety, a mid-season, a late-season, and a primocane-fruiting type, you can harvest berries from the end of strawberry season to the first hard autumn frost.
+The varieties you choose will affect the length of your harvest season.
+If you select an early ripening variety, a mid-season, a late-season, and a primocane-fruiting type, you can harvest berries from the end of the strawberry season to the first hard autumn frost.
 If you’re more interested in a concentrated season, plant varieties that have similar ripening periods.

 It’s important to test varieties on new sites.
-Despite glowing reviews from a nursery, a variety may not do well because of the particular qualities of your site (for instance, poor drainage, a short season, or low temperatures), or may not meet your customer demand.
+Despite glowing reviews from a nursery, a variety may not do well because of the particular qualities of your site (for instance, poor drainage, a short season, or low temperatures), or may not meet your customer preferences.
 Try new varieties in small test plots before planting them on a large scale.

 Types of Planting and Growing Stock